abcrun/besom/README.md

 ```

 * element:HTMLElement.
-* onlydetect:boolean(default: false) - only detect the gestures and capture the gesture datas to the event callback functions you added when set `true`.
+* onlydetect:boolean(default: false) - only detect the gestures and capture the gesture datas to the event callback function when set `true`.

 ###### Gestures Maintainer Methods